umamimolecule/classnames/README.md

   }
 }
 ```
-This particular example uses a tuple of the form `(string, bool)`, but there's many more was to pass in conditions.
+This particular example uses a tuple of the form `(string, bool)`, but there's many more ways to define conditions.

 ## Conditions